 But even if you’re well-versed in driving abroad, do you know what it means for your car insurance and how you could unwittingly affect your premium?

-To ensure you don’t jeopardise your cover, here’s our guide to things you should consider when driving abroad.
+To ensure you don’t jeopardise your cover, here’s our guide to things you should consider when driving in Europe.

 1. Make sure you’re covered for every country you visit

-The majority of UK car insurance policies should provide you with the minimum third-party cover in all other EU countries.
+Some UK car insurance policies could provide you with the minimum third-party cover in all other EU countries.

 Check with your provider beforehand as this may be less than your UK level of cover.

-You can get this from your provider so contact them well ahead of time.
+You can get all the relevant information from your provider so contact them well ahead of time.

-- International Driving Permits and Brexit – your questions answered about driving in the EU
+- International Driving Permits – your questions answered about driving in the EU

 - RAC Car Insurance customers can check here for information